MichaelELeonard/Neural-Network-Challenge/README.md

 <img src="ReadMe Pics/Accuracy working.png" width="598" height="437">

 # Optimization Modeling and Results
-### Overview
+## Overview
 Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
 Use machine learning and neural networks, create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
-Five optimization model permutations were constructed in an attempt to boost the model’s accuracy above 75%.
-For all five optimization models the
+Three optimization model permutations were constructed in an attempt to boost the model’s accuracy above 75%.

-### Targets and Features
+## Targets and Features
-The variable ‘Is Successful‘ was identified to be the ‘target’ for all five of the models with the ‘feature’ variables to include:
+The variable ‘Is Successful‘ was identified to be the ‘target’ for all three of the models and the ‘feature’ variables to include:
 <br>
 <br>